Skip to main content

 The swirling water floated books and magazines around the office and left them in soggy piles.

-A couple of blocks away a man was drowned trying to help his mother, and 150 people left homeless when their apartments flooded to the ceiling.
+A couple of blocks away, a man drowned while trying to help his mother, and 150 people were left homeless when their apartments flooded to the ceiling.

 WTOP News provides more reporting in "Rockville man's historical collection destroyed in recent flooding"